hitwh-ices/AIC-Cases/README.md

 ### data-txt

-Based on the Python Scrap framework, obtain data on computer assembly schemes and components at JD, including GPU, CPU, Mainboard, Memory, SSD (including HDD), Case, Radiator and Power.
+Based on the Python Scrap framework, obtain data on computer assembly schemes and components at JD, including GPU, CPU, Mainboard, Memory, HDD (including SSD), Case, Radiator and Power.
 The obtained data is stored in the following files in a txt file format：

 | file name                    | Description                                                  |
 | ---------------------------- | ------------------------------------------------------------ |